Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 # initializing assumed distributions of different treatment arms as well as control

-Then, another curve that needs to be initialized is the recruitment curve.
-Gestate covers the potential assumptions of e.g. having instantaneous, linear or piecewise linear recruitment.
-In many applications, assuming linear (e.g. constant rate) recruitment might be suitable, thus this is what might be used here as well.
-Note that the subject number equal the numbers that have been calculated in chapter \(2\) and, since measuring study duration in month is common, one may assume a total recruitment length of \(18 \, month = 1.5 \, years\).
+Then, another curve that needs to be initialized is the recruitment curve. gestate covers the potential assumptions of, e.g., having instantaneous, linear or piecewise linear recruitment.
+In many applications, assuming linear recruitment (i.e., a constant recruitment rate) is generally suitable and will be used for illustration here.
+We will assume the same sample sizes as calculated in chapter \(2\) and, since measuring study duration in months is common, one may assume a total recruitment length of \(18\) months = \(1.5\) years.
 The data will later on be used to estimate survival probabilities and standard errors, subsequently to be used as input for the rpact continuous endpoint module.
 Since the mean, standard deviation and sample sizes in the dataset input all need to be stage-wise because of the use of inverse normal combination test, data simulation will also be done separately per stage per arm, resulting in a maximum of 9 simulated datasets in this application.
-Further, since the information levels are equally spread along the three stages, each stage-wise dataset will base on a recruitment of \(157\) subjects and a recruitment length of \(6 \, month\).
-Assuming an individual observation time of \(1 \, month\), one results in a total duration of \(7 \, month\) per stage:
+Furthermore, since the information levels are equally spread along the three stages, each stage-wise dataset will be based on a recruitment of \(157\) subjects and a recruitment duration of \(6\) months.
+Assuming an individual observation time of \(1\) month, the total duration of each stage is \(7\) months:

 # equally sized arms and stages